jscdev909/TicTacToe/README.md

 ## How to run

-Make sure Python 3.14 is installed and the Python interpreter executable is on your path.
+Make sure Python 3.14 is installed and the Python interpreter executable is available on your PATH (you can check this by running `py --version`).
 Then, either clone this repository or download the tictactoe.py script to a local directory.
 Then just change directories to where the script is and run the following command:

 `py tictactoe.py`